FernandaAro/jogo-da-velha/README.md

 # jogo-da-velha

-Projeto criado conforme a aula do Felipe Rocha no dicasparadevs entre Abril e Junho
+Projeto criado conforme a aula do Felipe Rocha no dicasparadevs entre Abril e Junho/2023.